dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Facts are sacred, opinions are for human"

++ "What you do counts.
+Who you are doesn't.
+You are an ordinary part of an extraordinary process."

 + "The safest road to hell is the gradual one - the gentle slope, soft underfoot, without sudden turnings, without milestones, without signposts." - C. S. Lewis

 + "Success isn't a result of spontaneous combustion.
 You must set yourself on fire." - Arnold H. Glasow